 A joint Cyprus-Greece-Egypt statement released this week said Turkey's drilling operations had violated international law.

 “The Heads of State and Government expressed their grave concern regarding the current escalation within the maritime zones in the eastern part of the Mediterranean Sea.
 In particular, they strongly condemned Turkey’s ongoing actions in Cyprus’ Exclusive Economic Zone and territorial waters, which violate international law,” the statement read.

 In July, the European Union decided to reduce its financial assistance to Turkey for 2020 by €145.8 million for its decision to drill for oil and gas in Cypriot territorial waters.

-Turkey sent a first drilling ship to anchor off Cyprus tow months ago, a move that was heavily condemned by the EU after pressure from Cyprus and Greece.
+Turkey first sent a first drilling ship to anchor off Cyprus in May, a move that was heavily condemned by the EU after pressure from Cyprus and Greece.

-European leaders also issued a formal statement saying Turkey's drilling is "illegal" and that the bloc's "stands ready to respond appropriately."
+European leaders also issued a formal statement in June saying Turkey's drilling is "illegal" and that the bloc's "stands ready to respond appropriately."

 It said: “The European Council underlines the serious immediate negative impact that such illegal actions have across the range of EU-Turkey relations.